Ashfield - South

 Ashfield - South features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Ashfield - South's dwelling structure, as per the latest Census, consisted of 30.0% houses and 70.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 33.5% houses and 66.5% other dwellings.
-Home ownership in Ashfield - South stood at 26.9%, similar to Sydney metro, with mortgaged dwellings at 25.2% and rented ones at 48.0%.
-The median monthly mortgage repayment was $2,352, below the Sydney metro average of $2,436.
-The median weekly rent figure was $470, compared to Sydney metro's $465.
-Nationally, Ashfield - South's mortgage repayments were higher at $2,352 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+In Ashfield - South, as per the latest Census evaluation, 30.0% of dwellings were houses, with the remaining 70.0% comprising semi-detached homes, apartments, and other types of dwellings.
+This is compared to Sydney metropolitan area's figures of 33.5% houses and 66.5% other dwellings.
+Home ownership in Ashfield - South stood at 26.9%, mirroring the Sydney metro average, with mortgaged dwellings at 25.2% and rented dwellings at 48.0%.
+The median monthly mortgage repayment in the area was $2,352, lower than the Sydney metro average of $2,436.
+The median weekly rent figure for Ashfield - South was $470, slightly higher than the Sydney metro's $465.
+Nationally, Ashfield - South's monthly mortgage repayments were significantly higher at $2,352 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing